 Sensory processing refers to the way the nervous system receives information from the senses and converts them into responses.
 Our bodies are constantly receiving sensory input, processing it, and adjusting our responses, without us even realizing it is happening!

 Sensory Processing Disorder (SPD) causes incoming sensory signals to get disorganized, resulting in unusual responses.
 Imagine that your sensory system is like a set of wires, sending signals from your body to your brain and back.
 For children with SPD, those wires are tangled up and plugged into the wrong spots, leading to what looks, to an outsider, like an inappropriate response.
+For children with SPD, following instructions at home, kindergarten, or a school environment may be difficult.

 If you find yourself reading through the lists below and nodding along, you are likely wondering how to help a child with sensory processing disorder.
 If you suspect that your child has SPD, a good first step is seeking a referral to a pediatric occupational therapist.
 Sensory processing disorder occupational therapy can help identify areas where your child is struggling to respond appropriately to sensory input.
 An OT will work with you and your child to determine which sensory processing areas are creating the most difficulty in your child’s life, then develop goals and treatment strategies to help address them.
 An OT uses play and fun activities to help develop and slowly change your child’s response to sensory input, helping them learn more adaptive, functional responses.
 They will also work with you to develop techniques and strategies to implement at home for further carry over.